thiagokokada/blog/2024-08-13/01-abusing-makefiles-for-fun-and-profit.md

 > Each rule begins with a _dependency line_ which consists of the rule's target
 > name followed by a colon (:) and optionally a list of targets on which the
-> rule's target depends, its prerequisites
+> rule's target depends, its prerequisites.

 So if we look for example at the `blog` binary, the dependencies are all the `.go` files and Go module files like `go.mod` and `go.sum`.
 We can make the